Ithius/song-localization/_songs/TellMeStar.md

     date: "2026 JUN 29th"
     lines:
       - "*Verse 1*"
-      - “If a million stars are shining in the sky”
+      - "If a million stars are shining in the sky"
       - “Would one of them look down and notice me”
       - “There is something heavy on my heart tonight”
       - “So I whisper to the star.
 Please, won’t you help me?”